simonmicro/Pritunl-Fake-API/README.md

 This is _optional_.
 You can simply use the default instance of this API (host is noted inside the `setup.sh` script) and profit from "automatic" updates.

 Just transfer the `www` files inside a public accessible root-folder on your _seperate_ Apache (really everthing with PHP support works) webserver.
 Also make sure your instance has a valid SSL-certificate (Let's encrypt is enough), otherwise it may won't work.
+When you want to test your instance, just open the public accessible url in your browser and append `/notification` to it - when you see some JSON with the text, everthing worked!

 ### Nett2Know ###
 * This modification will also block any communication to the Pritunl servers - so no calling home :)